TERMS AND CONDITIONS

 - Horse park keys that have been allocated to members are for the use of the member they have been allocated to exclusively.
 Members can bring paid and registered casual riders into the park with them, but they cannot give out their key for another rider to access the park independently of them.

-- Riders 16 years or are considered children and must ride with a registered adult rider.
+- Riders 16 years or under are considered children and must ride with a registered adult rider.

-- Riders 16 years or under (when the membership commences) can be added to the membership of an adult rider who is then responsible for them when they are in the horse park.
+- Riders 16 years or under at the start of the membership period can be added to the membership of an adult rider who will be responsible for them when they are in the horse park.
 No keys or memberships are issued to riders 16 or under.

 - Logging trucks and other vehicles that use the forest roads have right of way – extra care is required when crossing forest roads.

 - You can cross forest roads, but you cannot ride along them.